 You will see restrictions as well regarding our deputies who patrol the road.
 Some calls for services will be handled over the telephone such as reports.
 Emergency call responses will remain the same and we will still perform our public safety duties.

 Our goal in limiting these services is to minimize the spread of the virus through contact and to protect members of the public and our employees.

-This is a fluid situation and the Johnson County Sheriff’s Office will continue to collaborate with our community partners to identify any needs or concerns related to COVID-19.
+This is a fluid situation and the Johnson County Sheriff’s Office will continue to collaborate with our community and state partners to identify any needs or concerns related to COVID-19.

 Sheriff Duane E. Burgess